 We've all flown further than we ever imagined.

-- 16 ounces margarine (room temperature)
+- 16 ounces butter room temperature

 - 2 egg yolks

-- 1 whole egg
+- 1 egg

 - 3 tablespoons sour cream